-2.6.2 Reduce damage to walls, columns and floors at back of house high traffic delivery areas (1.5 point)
+2.4.2 Reduce damage to walls, columns, and floors at back of house traffic delivery areas (up to 2 points)

 To reduce the frequency of repair and maintenance of damaged building elements, through optimal selection of materials.

 a.
 Specify column guards in service delivery areas.